programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-02.gif" alt="Map of the United States showing that map can be moved around and zoom in to see specific regions" caption="Figure 2.
 A basic interactive Folium choropleth map" %}

 Folium creates interactive maps.
-Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most intersted.
-The image above
+Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most interested.

 Before we talk about why this map is so uniform (and thus not terribly useful), let me briefly describe the different parameters that are being passed to the choropleth method.
 I've added line numbers to help with the explanation.